 Ian Carroll is not your ordinary MD.
 For one thing, he’s an asst. professor at Stanford – not an easy position to snag.
 For another, he’s board-certified in no less than four different specialties (Headache Medicine, Addiction Medicine, Pain Medicine by the American Board of Anesthesiology; and Anesthesiology).
 That doesn’t happen often either.

-He’s not an expert in ANS issues but he was there to tell the audience that some people with POTS (or misdiagnosed with POTS) may instead have a condition which is treatable.
+He’s not an expert in ANS issues but he was there to tell the audience that some people with POTS (or misdiagnosed with POTS) may instead have a condition that is treatable.

 Carroll noted that no one knows how effective a tilt table test is at distinguishing between cerebral spinal fluid leaks and POTS as no studies have been done.
 One possible distinguishing symptom may be tinnitus; it’s very common in CSF leaks and does not appear to be as common in POTS.